 Climate change is resulting in the urban environment getting hotter and drier, with more extreme weather events.
-Inner city areas, such as Yarra are susceptible to the urban heat island effect and localised flooding and as such Yarra needs to manage the impact from urban development.
+Inner city areas, such as Yarra are susceptible to experiencing the urban heat island effect and localised flooding and as such Yarra needs to manage the impact from urban development.

-Yarra will need to continue to mitigate greenhouse gas contributions and act locally.
+Yarra Council has declared a climate emergency, acknowledging both the scale and urgency of action needed to avoid the catastrophic impacts of global heating.
+Yarra Council's Climate Emergency Plan 2020-2024 sets out Council's commitments and proposed actions to respond to the climate emergency.
+Yarra will need to continue to mitigate greenhouse gas contributions-emissions and act locally.
 To mitigate its contribution to climate change, Council is proactively seeking to reduce its carbon emissions and is working towards zero net emissions from its operations by 2020.
 In doing so, Council will contribute to global climate change commitments -as well as national and state targets.